kawu/hhu-dl-materials-2020/char/README.md

   rather than a vector tensor; so we will need one additional module to transform character vector representations to word representations

-To handle the first point in a simple and modular way, you can introduce the following ,,higher-order'' mapping module:
+To handle the first point in a simple and modular way, we can introduce the following ,,higher-order'' mapping module:
 ```python
 class Map(nn.Module):